chaos-mesh/website/docs/use-grafana-data-source.md

    :::tip

-   Refer to <https://grafana.com/docs/grafana/latest/plugins/installation/#install-a-packaged-plugin> to find the plugin dir.
+   To find the plugin directory, refer to <https://grafana.com/docs/grafana/latest/plugins/installation/#install-a-packaged-plugin>.

    :::

-2. Then update and save Grafana's configuration file `grafana.ini` and add the plugins to `allow_loading_unsigned_plugins` to ensure that Grafana can load unsigned plugins:
+2. Update and save the configuration file `grafana.ini` of Grafana.
+Then, add the plugin to `allow_loading_unsigned_plugins` to ensure that Grafana can load the unsigned plugin:

    ```ini
    [plugins]